Spectral Filtering for Complex Linear Dynamical Systems: Proof of Theorem : Spectral Decay via Hadamard Products

 \subsection{The Prolate (DPSS) Component}

-This subsection states the spectral properties of the discrete prolate spheroidal sequence (DPSS) kernel, also called the ``Slepian" as established in \cite{slepian1978prolate} and its relation to the Toeplitz component of the Quantum Information Matrix.
+This subsection states the spectral properties of the discrete prolate spheroidal sequence (DPSS) kernel, also called the Slepian kernel, following the classical work of \cite{slepian1978prolate} and the non-asymptotic eigenvalue bounds of \cite{karnik2021improved}.

 \begin{lemma}[Identification with Slepian's Prolate Matrix from \cite{slepian1978prolate}] Let $B\in\mathbb{C}^{W\times W}$ be the Toeplitz matrix with entries

 where $\sinc(x)=\sin(x)/x$ with $\sinc(0)=1$.
 Define $\beta_{\mathrm{slep}}:=\beta/(2\pi)$ and let $p(W,\beta_{\mathrm{slep}})\in\mathbb{R}^{W\times W}$ be Slepian's prolate matrix with entries